Cooperative Endangered Species Conservation Fund

 Statutory formula is not applicable to this assistance listing.

-Matching is voluntary.
+Matching is mandatory.
 States may receive up to 75 percent of the program costs.
 When two or more States have a common interest in one or more endangered or threatened species and enter into a joint agreement, the Federal share of the total project cost may be increased to 90 percent.

 MOE requirements are not applicable to this assistance listing.